upcycle

 Categorising: a marketing byproduct

-Why are brands obsessed with putting labels on their work?
-And, in parallel, why do people need labels?
+Why are brands so obsessed with labelling their work?
+And, in parallel, why do people need these labels?
 To identify themselves? or to be represented?

 Jean-Paul Gaultier created the majority of the fashion topics that are trending now.
-But there was no label to claim during the ’80s and ’90s in the fashion field.
-Indeed, it was a work of freedom, both from the designer’s viewpoint and those who used to wear his clothes.
+Yet, during the ’80s and ’90s, there were no labels to claim in the fashion world.
+It was, instead, a celebration of freedom—both from the designer’s perspective and for those who wore his creations.

 Even though about five years ago, we started focusing more on genderless or recycled as valuable concepts, now brands overuse them.
-Indeed they became so mainstream that they are abused.
-Intentionally misleading, as in the case of sustainability.
+Indeed these leabel became so mainstream that they are abused or intentionally misleading, as in the case of sustainability.

-The supply is way bigger than the people in the world who can purchase products (who represent the demand).
-So, to reach the masses, brands lowered the bar.
+The supply far exceeds the number of people in the world who can actually purchase these products—the demand.
+To reach the masses, brands have lowered the bar.
 And the more they lower the bar, the less value they offer.
-Here comes the need for marketing and labelling.
+This is where the need for aggressive marketing and labelling comes into play.